shivendrak/choose-your-adventure/readme.md

 This project was created in .net Core 3.1.

 To run this project using VS 2019, open the **adventure-game-api/AdventureGame.Service.sln** file.
-Once the project is loaded in visual studio, hit F5 to launch the swagger url.
+Once the project is loaded in visual studio, hit F5 to launch the swagger URL.